Use the Inventory Count procedure to:

 - Support a rotational count of inventory.

-Determining the cost of remaining inventory depends on the method used.
-Two methods can be adopted in Solid Business Central, FIFO and Standard Costing Method.
-The FIFO method best reflects the current costs of your inventory, and brings nearly 100% accuracy to inventory tracking.
+Determining the cost of the remaining inventory depends on the method used.
+Two methods can be adopted in Solid Business Central™, FIFO and Standard Costing Method.
+The FIFO method best reflects the current costs of your inventory and brings nearly 100% accuracy to inventory tracking.
 The Costing Method can be set in menu path [System / Configure / Company].

 The Inventory Analysis / Count Screen

-In addition to being a menu screen, the Inventory Analysis / Count screen also displays useful information as to the status of the count.
-The screen displays what method is currently being used in the system, and also displays when the last [Prepare] was performed.
+In addition to being a menu screen, the Inventory Analysis / Count screen also displays valuable information about the status of the count.
+The screen shows what method is currently being used in the system and displays when the last [Prepare] was performed.